anjackson/anjackson.github.io/_posts/2023-03-08-making-websites-archivable-with-javascript.md

 The idea of [Minimal Computing](https://go-dh.github.io/mincomp/about/) can help here, particularly static website tools like the [WAX digital exhibitions system](https://minicomp.github.io/wax/).
 WAX takes simple inputs (CSV files and images) and generates static HTML pages, along with a ElasticLunr client-side search system.
 The search feature require a JSON file, <https://minicomp.github.io/wax/search/index.json>, which contains the index data.
 As things are, a web crawler would probably not manage to spot that automatically, but that's the only problem from a web archiving point of view.

-This model, using HTML + JavaScript as a sustainable platform, is a very appealling one.
-Both HTML and Javascript are likely to remain a backward compatible platform for many years, and even if the JavaScript breaks, we only lose the search functionality.
+This model, using HTML + JavaScript as a sustainable platform, is a very appealing one.
+Both HTML and JavaScript are likely to remain a backward-compatible platform for many years, and even if the JavaScript breaks, we only lose the search functionality.

+This point was also explored as a small part of [Ed Summer's](https://inkdroid.org/about/) excellent post on [The Web as a Preservation Medium](https://inkdroid.org/2013/11/26/the-web-as-a-preservation-medium/).

 ## Rich Static Sites